 Students have six years to finish the program from the time they start.

 No, but if a student decides to take a semester or longer away from school, it’s recommended they stay in touch with their advisers about their plans.

 Use the tuition calculator to get the most up-to-date cost estimate.
 Bemidji State University offers banded tuition, which means that full-time students pay the same tuition cost when they take between 12-18 credits.

 (Note: The tuition calculator does not include the cost of books or an additional tuition charge of $35 per credit for any nursing (NRSG) course.)

 Yes, the Department of Nursing at BSU awards over $20,000 to nursing students each year.
 The scholarship application is online and managed through the University Foundation.
 The application typically opens in November and closes in February.
-Scholarships are awarded for the following academic year, so if a student plans to graduate that spring or summer, they would not be eligible.
+Scholarships are awarded for the following academic year.

 Yes! — even if you don’t expect to receive financial aid.
 You never know what you might qualify for.